CatalinCaldararu/python-bulk-txts-cleaner/README.md

-# Wordpress Article Uploader made with Selenium
+# Bulk Txt Article Cleaner

 This project had multiple stages.
 1. In the first stage I cleaned up 25K articles and I selected the few eligible ones that were sent to the stage #2.